cdl-geneseo/geneseo-dictionary/A/All-Nighter.md

 # All-Nighter

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : All-Nighter

 Created by  Megan Rumore on May 07, 2022

 (noun) when you stay awake for a whole night and then go on as usual the next day.
 98% of people surveyed knew this term.
 2% knew the term but could not define it.
 (Rumore, A-F, 2022)